epfl-ada/ada-2020-project-milestone-p3-p3_halouma/README.md

   5. we finish the report and the video together.

 # Questions for TAs (optional)
-Add here any questions you have for us related to the proposed project.
   1. Is our analysis specific enough?
   2. Should we just focus on just one of racial bias or gender bias and not both?
   3. Is our timeline realistic?